SalehiLab/antiSMASH_analysis_R/README.md

-# Scripts for antiSMASH data extraction and postprocessing
+# R Scripts for antiSMASH Data Extraction and Postprocessing